HL7/fhir-medmorph/input/pagecontent/researchdataextraction.md

 * The Data Source system SHALL set the requireAccessToken to true within the Bulk Data Status Request response body as defined in the Bulk Data Access IG specification.

-* The Data Source system SHALL require the HDEA to provide valid access token to export the data.
+* The Data Source system SHALL require the Health Data Exchange App (HDEA) to provide valid access token to export the data.

 * When the HDEA does not have appropriate authorization to the data requested, the Data Source system SHALL return OperationOutcome with appropriate error message.